Sketch

 Some opinions on properties

 A lot of properties are accessible directly through the sketch package.
-But with time, some could be added, and new features for existing features can appear.
-That’s why sketch will never try to be on your way: at any time you can access property(), which allows you to push any arbitrary property in a class.
-Another thing is ç that sketch will always let you access raw, low-level properties.
+But with time, some could be added, and new features for existing properties can appear.
+That’s why Sketch will never try to be on your way: at any time you can access property(), which allows you to push any arbitrary property in a class.
+Another thing is that Sketch will always let you access raw, low-level properties.
 If you’re trying to use something like sketch.width("auto") and the property does not support String, look for a variant with an underscore (_), it should fullfill your needs, like sketch.width_("auto")!
 In case something is missing or a property does not have its underscore alternative, open an issue — or better, a PR — on the repo!

 Search Document